maelvls/maelvls.github.io/content/2020/docker-proxy-registry-kind-macos/index.md

 The push refers to repository [localhost:5000/alpine]
 50644c29ef5a: Pushed
 latest: digest: sha256:a15790640a6690aa1730c38cf0a440e2aa44aaca9b0e8931a9f2b0d7cc90fd65 size: 528

+# Let's see if this image is also available from the cluster:
+% docker exec -it kind-control-plane crictl pull localhost:5000/alpine Image is up to date for sha256:a24bb4013296f61e89ba57005a7b3e52274d8edd3ae2077d04395f806b63d83e
 ```

 If you use Tilt, you might also want to tell Tilt that it can use the local